TEALSK12/introduction-to-computer-science/lesson_02.md

     * After groups have finished, choose a group and have them read their instructions.
 Act as a computer and follow each step as literally as possible.
 If there is ambiguity, or if a step is not possible to complete, point out the error.
     * When an instruction is ambiguous or impossible, interpret the algorithm in the most atypical (and hilarious) way possible.
 This will reinforce to students that many seemingly clear instructions can be taken many ways.
-    * Common errors will include:
+    * For the PBJ activity, common errors will include:
       * Failing to open a container before using what is inside
       * **Response:** Try (and fail) to access the inside in a humorous fashion (e.g. try to reach through the bag or jar, acting confused as to why you cannot reach the ingredient inside)
       * Failing to specify in which orientation or position to use something (e.g. "grab the knife" but not by the handle, "put down the bread" but not on the plate)